 To battle this issue, Ecosia uses the revenues generated from search engine queries to plant trees.
 Typically Ecosia needs around 45 searches to plant a new tree.

-Many of these alternative search engines provide a better user experience and superior information to Google.
+Many of these alternative search engines can provide a better user experience than Google.

-Whether you’re looking for more privacy or simply want to explore your options, there are plenty of search engines to experiment with.
-So what are you waiting for?
+Whether you are concerned about privacy or just want to explore your options, there are plenty of search engines to experiment with.